ThatCoolCoder/foss-rcas/README.md

 ## Addons

+This simulator is designed to be driven by community content in the form of addons.
 It's not recommended to make or distribute addons currently as various formats haven't been stabilised yet.
-However, in future it's planned to create a site for hosting addons and possibly a downloader integrated into the game.
+However, in future it's hoped that we can create a site for hosting addons and possibly a downloader integrated into the sim.

 For help on installing addons, read [doesn't exist yet]

 Information on creating addons can be found in [Docs/ContentCreation](Docs/ContentCreation/Index.md), although this information is incomplete and sometimes out of date.

+## Versioning

+Due to the large reliance on addons, it is important to have a robust means of ensuring addons work

 ## Contributing